zhanghongce/VMCAI-2020-AE/README.md

      some experiments, which are for comparison purpose, may hit memory limit first and terminate due to out-of-memory error instead of time-out.

-  2. For avoid the long evaluation time, we set a smaller time-out limit (2 hours in maximum for each run).
+  2. To avoid the long running time, we set a smaller time-out limit (2 hours in maximum for each run).
 We originally use 10 hours as the time-limit.

   3. The functional equivalence checking procedure may not always generate the same model